Delta-8 THC Remains Legal in Georgia After a Crucial Court Ruling

 Can Delta-8 THC Be Added to Food?

-Delta-8 THC cannot be added to food in Georgia, because state law explicitly upholds the Federal Food, Drug and Cosmetic Act (FD&C Act).
+Delta-8 THC cannot be added to most food products in Georgia, but gummies and beverages are allowed.

 Can You Buy Delta-8 THC in Georgia?